igorbrigadir/ishkurs-guide-dataset/guide.md

 I suppose The KLF are to be responsible for this, when they released their 'Stadium House' trilogy in 89.
 But more or less Anthem House is really just the less-used, broke-ass cousin of Anthem Trance, evoking images of 'hands in the air' cheering about positively nothing in giant soccer stadiums and british superclubs with thousands of other people who would normally be annoying the hell out of you if you weren't on such great drugs.
 Gang vocals, cheering noises, and catchy melodies.
 This is the kind of music that's like really rich chocolate: tasty in small doses; will make you sick to your stomach if you're inundated with too much of it.
 Trance crackers, take note.

-## Epic: 'Dance Mix'
+## Epic: Epic House
-*aka:  Epic House* in the Europop group, emerged in 90s
+*aka:  'Dance Mix'* in the Europop group, emerged in 90s

 Pretty interchangeable with Eurodance and Epic Trance, except for one idiot feature: the abject rape and decimation of fine 80s tunes and classic ballads by making trite, derivative "dance" mixes of them.
 Stupid.
 Just stupid stupid stupid.
 Listening to these tunes makes you yearn for the originals way more than you'd ever want to dance in a club to them.
 From "Total Eclipse of the Heart" to "Keep Me Hanging On" to a cutesy version of the Hamsterdance song (yes, I said HAMSTERDANCE, fuck dammit.
 Go P2P for it yourself, and brace yourself for the horror of horrors).
 If there is any redeeming feature of Epic House that exists, I haven't seen it yet.
 This genre is absolutely shameless and without remorse.
 It is a gimmicky vehicle for cheap radio one hit wonders through upgraded nostalgia, and is completely devoid of originality, substance and value whatsoever.
 Whoever makes this shit should be shot.